 The nation's top corporate counsel and senior litigators recognized Superior Court as the premier court of general jurisdiction in the country.

-The counsel interviewed for the study were comprised of a national sample of 1,203 in-house general counsel, senior litigators or attorneys, and other senior executives who indicated they are: knowledgeable about litigation matters at companies with at least $100 million in annual revenues, and have recent (within the past four years) litigation experience in each state.
-For 2015, all 50 states were ranked by those familiar with the litigation environment in that states; Delaware, again, for the tenth year was ranked number one overall.
+Participants in the survey were comprised of a national sample of 1,321 in-house general counsel, senior litigators or attorneys, and other senior executives who indicated they are: knowledgeable about litigation matters at companies with at least $100 million in annual revenues, and have recent (within the past four years) litigation experience in each state.

 View State Liability Systems Ranking Studies